 - Tubers: hypointense to isointense, sometimes hyperintense

 - Tubers: isointense to slightly hyperintense

 - Subependymal nodules: may have enhancement

-- Superficial tubers may mimic gliomas but are usually multifocal.
+- Superficial tubers can mimic gliomas but are usually multifocal.
 Subependymal nodules may have the appearance of intraventricular ependymal tumor spread.
-However, calcifications of these nodules on CT is virtually pathognomonic for TS.
+However, calcifications of these nodules in CT imaging is virtually pathognomonic for tuberous sclerosis.

 For more information, please see the corresponding chapter in Radiopaedia.

 Gallagher A, Grant EP, Madan N, et al. MRI findings reveal three different types of tubers in patients with tuberous sclerosis complex.
 J Neurol 2010;257:1373–1381. doi.org/10.1007/s00415-010-5535-2